 Q equational programming language is a programming language created in 1991.
 Pure, successor to the equational language Q, is a dynamically typed, functional programming language based on term rewriting.
 It has facilities for user-defined operator syntax, macros, arbitrary-precision arithmetic (multiple-precision numbers), and compiling to native code through the LLVM.
 Pure is free and open-source software distributed (mostly) under the GNU Lesser General Public License version 3 or later.
 Read more on Wikipedia...

 - the Q equational programming language wikipedia page

 - Q equational programming language first appeared in 1991

 - See also: freebsd, linux, haskell, lisp, alice, matlab, llvmir, c, miranda, puredata, octave, opengl, faust, supercollider

-- I have 35 facts about Q equational programming language. what would you like to know? email me and let me know how I can help.
+- Have a question about Q equational programming language not answered here?
+Email me and let me know how I can help.

 Example code from Wikipedia:

 extern int puts(char*); hello = puts "Hello, world!"; hello;